The-Software-Gorilla/tdd-by-example/cs/ch13/README.md

    for the specific implementations.
 I changed the code here so that the `Amount` property is `public` but `set` is `private`.

 ### My thoughts on the chapter
-This is one of the worst chapters in the book.
+This is the most confusing chapter in the book.
 No matter how many times I read it, I don't understand the premise that Kent starts from.
 On page 62, he writes:
-> First, Money.plus() needs to return a real `Expression` - a `Sum`, not just a `Money`.
+> First, `Money.plus()` needs to return a real `Expression` - a `Sum`, not just a `Money`.

 He never expands on why and it is this line of reasoning that leads us down the road of creating the `Sum`class that is not necessary today.
 I suspect that the limitations of Java 1.4 had a lot to do with this decision.
 If I understand his rationale, each arithmetic operation should return an `Expression` object so there would be one for each of the four basic arithmetic operations.
-This lends itself to a Command pattern implementation, which is what I ended up doing in [Chapter 17-04](../ch17-04-arithmetic/README.md), but it is way more convoluted.
+This lends itself to a Command pattern implementation, which is what I ended up doing in [Chapter 17-04](../ch17-04-arithmetic/README.md), but his solution becomes way more convoluted and leads to the return value of the `Plus` method needing to be addressed in [Chapter 17-02](../ch17-02-plus/README.md).

 ### TODO list at the end of the chapter
 By the end of the chapter, the TODO list looks like this: